-This course introduces students to the computer as an instrument to create page layout, vector art, and digital design.
+This dual credit course studies the fundamentals of computer assisted graphic design and introduces students to the computer as an instrument to create page layout, vector art, and digital design.
 Industry standard software is taught and will focus on vector art using Bezier curves.
-Students will learn the functions of the Mae computer and how to troubleshoot technology.
+Students will learn the functions of the computer and how to troubleshoot technology.
+Students learn the technical language used in the graphic illustration industry and basic design methods.
 Current software featured is: Adobe Illustrator CS6.
 Concepts learned are a great foundation for anyone pursuing a career in the print industry, for production artists, illustrators, animators, and graphic designers.
+Students must earn a B or higher in this course as a prerequisite to move on to the next level course.